dalenguyen/firestore-backup-restore/README.md

 ```

 ### Import data to firestore

-This code will help you to import data from a JSON file to firestore
+This code will help you to import data from a JSON file to firestore.

+This will return a Promise<{status: boolean, message: string}>

 ```javascript
 // In your index.js